The “scutum fidei” or Shield of the Trinity, symbol of homoousios

 The fathers of the church themselves were all over the place, but beginning to come together as they read each other’s works and those of the Apostles.
 Now comes Constantine.

 Contrary to popular belief, his “In this sign, conquer” vision at the Milvian Bridge was NOT a conversion experience.
 It was a political one.
-The Empire was probably half Christian by that time, and so was his Army.
+Christianity was likely the largest single sect (not a majority, as there were so many religions), and this was especially true in his Army.
 His own primary faith was of Sol Invictus, the unconquerable sun.
 Son/sun…you can see the connection and how this could work nicely.

 In other words, if you won’t pray for the Emperor and the Republic to our gods, at least do so to yours.